 This new spam filter should keep your inbox cleaner from now on!

-Quick Update with Stats
+Update with Stats - One Year Later

-- Only 1% were legitimate messages!
-99% were spam attempts!
+• Only 2% were legitimate messages!
+98% were spam attempts!

-- About 75% were blocked by the built-in spam trap (which was already there before).
+• 63% were blocked by the built-in spam trap (which was already there before).